-- (1) The Authority shall issue an approved maintenance organisation certificate if after inspection, the Authority is satisfied that the applicant- - (a) meets the requirements for holder of an approved maintenance organisation certificate specified under these Regulations; and - (b) is properly and adequately equipped for the performance of maintenance of aircraft or aircraft components for which it seeks approval. - (2) An approved maintenance organisation certificate shall contain- - (a) a certificate number specifically assigned to the approved maintenance organisation; - (b) name and location of the main place of business of the approved maintenance organisation; - (c) date of issue and period of validity; - (d) specific terms and conditions of operations acceptable to the Authority; - (e) ratings issued to the approved maintenance organisation; and - (f) the issuing authority and the name, title and signature of the person issuing the certificate.
+- (1) The authority shall issue an approved maintenance organisation certificate where, after inspection, the authority is satisfied that the applicant- - (a) meets the requirements for holder of an approved maintenance organisation certificate specified under these Regulations; and - (b) is properly and adequately equipped for the performance of maintenance of aircraft or aircraft components for which it seeks approval. - (2) An approved maintenance organisation certificate shall contain- - (a) a certificate number specifically assigned to the approved maintenance organisation;

-(3) The approved maintenance organisation certificate shall be in the form prescribed by the Authority.
+- (b) the maintenance organisation's name, registered address and the location of the main place of business of the approved maintenance organisation; - (c) the date of issue and period of validity of the certificate; - (d) the scope of approval in relation to aircraft, aircraft component, specialised maintenance, specific terms and conditions of operations acceptable to the authority; - (e) the ratings issued to the approved maintenance organisation; - (f) the issuing authority including the name, title and signature of the issuing authority; and - (g) the maintenance organisation approval reference number. - (3) The approved maintenance organisation certificate shall be in the form prescribed by the authority in the technical guidance material